ARCTraining/swd3_sw_dev/03-datastructures.md

 With integers, `+` is an *addition*, for strings it's a *concatenation*.

-## Health impact of choosing the wrong data structure
+## Impact of choosing the wrong data structure

-- we could use `"1", "2", "3"` to represent numbers, rather than `1`, `2`, `3`
+- we could use `"1", "2", "3"` (ie. strings) to represent integers, rather than `1`, `2`, `3`
 - we would have to reinvent how to add numbers, and multiply, and divide them
 - the wrong data structures can make your code vastly more complicated
 - also, the code would be quite slow

-Stay healthy.
+Stay sensible.
 Stop and choose the right data structure for you!

 # Basic data structures